 I digress for a moment but the horrific and rarely reported Japanese treatment of the INA must be mentioned.

-The Japanese landed at Rabaul (Papua New Guinea) on Jan 23rd 1942, after bombing the town into submission.
-Over the next two years, to protect the Japanese soldiers, Rabaul had 385 miles of tunnels dug into hard pumice volcanic rock.
-This Japanese base was never taken by allied troops as the soldiers were too well entrenched thanks to this amazing tunnel maze.
+The Japanese landed at Rabaul (Papua New Guinea) on 23rd Jan 1942, after bombing the town into submission.
+Over the next two years, to protect the Japanese soldiers, Rabaul had 385 miles of tunnels dug into the hard pumice volcanic rock.
+This Japanese base was never taken by allied troops as the soldiers were too well-entrenched thanks to this amazing tunnel maze.
 It is still there and strangely, bearing in mind its horrific history, is a great Japanese tourist attraction.

 Although some opposed the idea, he went back to India with authorization to conduct long-range offensives under Lord Mountbatten, the Supreme Commander in Southeast Asia, as part of a campaign to recapture Burma.

 Roosevelt was impressed and also decided to create a similar group led by the American officer, General Frank Merrill who commanded “Merrill's Marauders”, (officially the 5307th Composite Unit) who came under General Joseph Stilwell's Northern Combat Area Command.
 It was a Special Forces unit modelled on the Chindits' long range penetration groups)